Siddharth11/iTunes-Remote/README.md

  - `cd iTunes-Remote`
  - `npm install --only=production` or `yarn install --prod`
  - `npm start`
-- Open the displayed link in a browser to access the remote
+- Open the displayed link in a browser (the other device should be on same network) to access the remote

 ## Features
 - Play & Pause current track